LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 In this case, the ``threaded_call/1`` and the ``threaded_exit/1`` calls are made within the pseudo-object ``user``.
-The implicit thread running the ``lists::member/2`` goal suspends itself after providing a solution, waiting for a request to an alternative solution; the thread is automatically terminated when the runtime engine detects that backtracking to the ``threaded_exit/1`` call is no longer possible.
+The implicit thread running the ``lists::member/2`` goal suspends itself after providing a solution, waiting for a request fo an alternative solution; the thread is automatically terminated when the runtime engine detects that backtracking to the ``threaded_exit/1`` call is no longer possible.